railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_planning.rst

 Planning methods
 ----------------

 Planning methods vary in their degree of complexity, formality and level of automation.
-It's not the intention of this chapter to steer you towards one method or the other.
+It is not the intention of this chapter to steer you towards one method or the other.

 Open ERP's menus are organized to lead you through an implementation in a sensible order, so that information that has to be entered first is encountered first in the menu system.
-Forms are also organized so that if you enter data in the natural order you'll get later fields completed automatically by the earlier ones where possible.
+Forms are also organized so that if you enter data in the natural order you will get later fields completed automatically by the earlier ones where possible.
 And demonstration data illustrates how Open ERP's functional areas are linked from one to the other

-The menus themselves hint at several helpful implementation suggestions, for example the submenus of :menuselection:`Administration --> Configuration` are useful for the configuration of the software.
+The menus themselves hint at several helpful implementation suggestions, for example the sub-menus of :menuselection:`Administration --> Configuration` are useful for the configuration of the software.
 New functions such as the Module Recorder enable you to significantly accelerate the configuration of data.